 1. The MCAT Ingredients

-The MCAT is composed of three sections in this respective order: Physical Sciences, Verbal Reasoning, and Biological Sciences.
+The MCAT is composed of four sections in this respective order: Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social, and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills.
 The breakdown for each section is as follows:

-Physical Sciences- Consists of general chemistry and physics (much of what you learn in your lower-division general chemistry and physics courses in undergraduate education).
-Here is a comprehensive outline of the Physical Sciences section.
+Chemical and Physical Foundations of Biological Systems- Consists of general chemistry and physics (much of what you learn in your lower-division general chemistry and physics courses in undergraduate education).

-Verbal Reasoning- Passages you will need to read and answer questions on about humanities, social Sciences, and natural sciences and technology.
-Here is a comprehensive outline of the Verbal Reasoning section.
+Critical Analysis and Reasoning Skills- Passages you will need to read and answer questions on about humanities, social Sciences, and natural sciences and technology.

 2. Score Breakdown